-- Venice Film Festival comes to an end: Enraging Italian nativists, Mike Leigh’s British-made abortion drama Vera Drake won two top Venice Festival awards, the Golden Lion for Best Film and the Silver Cup for Best Actress Imelda Staunton.
+- Enraging Italian nativists, Mike Leigh’s British-made abortion drama Vera Drake won two top Venice Film Festival awards: The Golden Lion for Best Film and the Silver Cup for Best Actress Imelda Staunton.

-- More Venice winners: Javier Bardem was named Best Actor for the right-to-die drama The Sea Inside, while Kim Ki-Duk was the Best Director for 3-Iron.
+- More Venice Festival winners: Javier Bardem was named Best Actor for Alejandro Amenábar’s right-to-die drama The Sea Inside, while Kim Ki-Duk was the Best Director for 3-Iron.

-Mike Leigh’s abortion drama Vera Drake is Venice Festival winner + Imelda Staunton named Best Actress
+Mike Leigh’s British abortion drama Vera Drake is Venice Festival winner + Imelda Staunton named Best Actress

 Earlier this year, Mike Leigh’s British-made abortion drama Vera Drake was turned down by the Cannes Film Festival’s powers-that-be.
-Lucky film: At least partly thanks to its Cannes’ snub, Leigh’s well-received socially conscious drama has gone on to win the Venice Film Festival’s Golden Lion.
+Lucky film: At least partly thanks to its Cannes snub, Leigh’s well-received socially conscious effort has gone on to win the Venice Film Festival’s Golden Lion.

 Set in 1950s London, Vera Drake chronicles the activities of a kind-hearted working-class wife and mom who is ever willing to lend a hand to women in trouble.
 Officially a cleaning lady, she “does favors” on the side as an in-house abortionist at a time when the procedure was illegal in the United Kingdom.